Wow! That’s a mouthful.

 People around the country celebrate Juneteenth with picnics, festivals, parades, sporting events and concerts.
 Some even celebrate with this breakfast cake.

 Fighting racism requires understanding, including an understanding that racism and the outlawing of slavery are part of everyone’s history and culture in the United States.
-Making Juneteenth a national holiday would go a long way to help foster that understanding.
+Making Juneteenth a national holiday helps foster that understanding.

 What This Cake Tastes Like